tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/configdr-vm.png)

 Azure will now create your replication plan, resource group, vnet and start replicating your VM.
 It will do so by storing data in a storage cache account.
-This will take some time to setup.
+This will take a few minutes to setup.
 Periodically check back to see the status.

-While your waiting, feel free to go and get familiar with the settings available in your Recovery vault - Replication plans, recovery plans etc etc.
+While your waiting, feel free to go and get familiar with the settings available in your Recovery vault.

 ![alt text](/Images/Replicationstatus.png)